perlsdiver/perlsdiver/README.md

 ### Hello 👋

 - 🔭 I’m currently working on my Ph.D. in Social Welfare with a Certificate in Interactive Technology and Pedagogy at the [CUNY Graduate Center](https://www.gc.cuny.edu/) in New York City.
-- 📜 I have a Bachelor's degree in the humanities (East Asian Studies, Cultural Studies, World Religions) and a Master's degree in Social Work (focusing on Organizational Management and Leadership).
+- 📜 I have a Bachelor's degree in the humanities (East Asian Studies, Cultural Studies, World Religions) and a Master's degree in Social Work (Organizational Management and Leadership).
 - 👯 I teach graduate courses on social policy, capstone projects, social work field education, and digital skills (HTML, CSS, Git/Github.
 - 🔬 I research the intersections of human service organizations, emerging technologies, and social theory.
 Right now I am mainly focused on my coursework and my qualifying exams.